 Here’s another variable impacting the ideal remote work candidate: the programming language being leveraged to build out the company’s tech stack.
 Why does this matter?
 Well, there are object-oriented programming languages like clojure, elm, ocaml, reason, and Haskell (to name a few), and competencies in those programming target candidates who are few and far between.
 When you commit to building a bleeding edge tech stack, you also commit (perhaps unknowingly) to a nationwide talent search.
-Then, once you find them (truly, it can feel like finding a needle in the haystack), you have a highly-skilled engineer who, on average, cares less about the product, people, and culture.
+Then, once you find them (truly, it can feel like finding a needle in the haystack), you have a highly-skilled engineer who, on average, cares less about the product, people, office setting, and culture.
 Instead, these engineers care more about the perceived untapped opportunity of building a solution leveraging a next-generation technology.
 Think Free Solo is in engineering a technology space.
 These are people who likely would not work at your company if they were required to be in an office, no matter how convenient that office may be, everyday.

 It’s also worth noting the rise of the “mom and pop” startup (i.e., companies launched without VC financing, exceptionally lean, with an operational mindset of “move fast and break things”).
-In this context, it’s fair to characterize these companies as less sophisticated because first-time founders often do not appreciate the value of having someone onsite everyday to share in shaping the company’s vision and executing identified opportunities.
+In this context, it’s fair to characterize these companies (small business) as less sophisticated because first-time founders often do not appreciate the value of having someone onsite everyday to share in shaping the company’s vision and executing identified opportunities.

 On the one hand, we described certain candidates who aren’t as invested in your culture as you or your team.
 This is why the golden age of remote only requests presents companies with platinum-level challenges.